August 4, 2017

 Stage 4.
 Testing

 The testing phase includes the debugging process.
-All the code flaws missed during the development are detected here, documented, and passed back to the developers to fix.
-The testing process repeats until all the critical issues are removed and software workflow is stable.
+All the code flaws missed during the development are detected here.
+QA specialists document them and pass them back to the developers for fixing.
+The testing process repeats until all the critical issues are removed, and the software workflow is stable.

 Stage 5.
 Deployment

 When the program is finalized and has no critical issues, it is time to launch it for the end-users.
 After the initial program version release, the tech support team joins.
 This department gathers user feedback for further analysis.
 They also consult and support users during the exploitation.